 ENGLISH III (Offered 11.
 One year.
 Prerequisite: English II.)
 Literature study focuses on major American works.
 Composition emphasizes multi- paragraph papers.
 Vocabulary study and speaking experiences are included.
 A documented paper is required.
-Summer reading required.
+Summer reading is tested the first week of school.

 ENGLISH III HONORS (Offered 11.
 One year, Prerequisite: C or better in English Honors II or Pre-AP English II and teacher recommendation) Advanced course for motivated students whose skills are not yet at AP level.
 Students are taught critical thinking in major American works.
-Summer reading required.
+Summer reading is tested the first week of school.

 AP ENGLISH LANGUAGE AND COMPOSITION (Offered 11.
 One year.
 Prerequisites: Pre-AP English II or English Honors II and teacher recommendation.)
 Critical reading and analysis of major literary works take place, both in class and independently.
 Extensive reading and writing are required, including documented papers and a major research project.
 Formal and informal speaking activities occur.
 Prepares students for the AP Language/Composition Exam.
-Summer reading is required.
+Summer reading is tested the first week of school.

 ENGLISH IV: COLLEGE PREP (Offered 12.
 One year.
 Prerequisite: English III.)
 Emphasizes reading and writing for college and vocational experience.
 A documented paper is required.
 Short non-fiction and some longer works may be included.
-Summer reading is required.

 ENGLISH IV HONORS (Offered 12 One year, Prerequisite: C or better in English Honors III or Pre-AP English III and teacher recommendation) Advanced course for motivated students whose skills are not at AP level.
 Students are taught critical thinking in major works and European literature.
-Summer reading required.
+Summer reading is tested the first week of school.

 AP LITERATURE AND COMPOSITION (Offered 12.
 One year.
 Prerequisites: AP Language and Composition or English III and teacher recommendation.)
 A college level course that emphasizes interpretation of world literature in preparation for the AP Exam.
 Topics include writing instruction for analysis and interpretation, and persuasion.
 Documented papers are required.
 Student will get help with college essays as well as access to college recommendation letters.
 Students will be prepared for writing in future college classes.
 Students who perform successfully on the AP exam may receive college credit from participating colleges in English and Humanities.
-Summer reading is required.
+Summer reading is tested the first week of school.